 Under the leadership of the Humanitarian Coordinator (HC) in Nigeria, the NHF boosts the response with direct allocations to frontline responders for activities prioritized within the programmatic framework of the Nigeria Humanitarian Response Plan (HRP).
 This ensures that funding is available and prioritized at the local level by those closest to people in need.

-Operational support is provided by OCHA’s Humanitarian Financing Unit based in Maiduguri in Nigeria’s northeast.
-This set-up ensures that the NHF is managed from the epicentre of the crisis with allocation processes and monitoring close to operational partners and their projects, while maintaining a close link to strategic decision-making in the capital, Abuja.
+The NHF is operationally managed by OCHA’s Humanitarian Financing Unit based in Maiduguri, the capital of Borno State, in the north-east, which ensures that the NHF is managed from the epicentre of the crisis with allocation processes and monitoring close to operational partners and their projects.
 OCHA’s wider coordination activities on the ground (including needs assessments and common humanitarian planning) also help to ensure effective use of NHF funds.

 Like all CBPFs, the NHF is designed to complement other humanitarian funding sources, such as bilateral funding and the Central Emergency Response Fund.